ikunabel/ikunabel.github.io/index.md

 - Running, Table Tennis, Football
 - Psychology

-> I am Ábel, a computer science graduate from RWTH Aachen University.
-> My academic interests include AI for music generation, natural language processing, and computational neuroscience.
-> Beyond my studies, I am passionate about playing the piano and enjoy transcribing recordings from my favorite musicians, Brad Mehldau and Chick Corea.

 # Research and Projects

 ### 🎹 Generating MIDI Piano Performance with Transformers
 *Summer 2025*
 As part of a university lab project under the Computer Vision Chair, I am currently working on generating MIDI piano performances conditioned on MIDI input.
-We use REMI tokenization and train  Mistral models on the MAESTRO dataset.
-Our focus now lies in benchmarking our results against a recent SOTA Transformer-based MIDI generation model called Moonbeam.
+We use REMI tokenization and train  **Mistral** models on the MAESTRO dataset.
+Our focus now lies in benchmarking our results against a recent **Llama**-based model with a custom embedding function and attention block called **Moonbeam**.
 The project involves hands-on experimentation with model architectures, tokenizers, embedding functions and evaluation metrics.

 ### 🐍 Mamba State-space Model
 *Summer 2024*
-Over the past summer at my home university, I participated in a research seminar involving Mamba, a state-of-the-art alternative to Transformers.
-This project was supervised by Professor Hector Geffner at the Machine Learning and Reasoning chair.
+Over the past summer at my home university, I participated in a research seminar the Machine Learning and Reasoning chair involving **Mamba**, a recent state-space model.
 The experience sparked my interest in continuing to explore state-space models on music data!
-Since Mamba-variants can process extremely long sequences more efficiently than Transformers, it could be interesting to see how they handle long temporal dependencies in music data.
+Since Mamba-variants can process extremely long sequences more efficiently than Transformers, it can be interesting to see how they handle long temporal dependencies in music data.

 ### 🎵 Computer-generated Music
-During my bachelor degree at RWTH Aachen University, I did a seminar on computer-generated music, where I covered recent neural-network-based approaches like Google Magenta or the Bachbot, also discussing the LZ compression algorithm within the OpenMusic software.
+During my bachelor degree at RWTH Aachen University, I did a seminar on computer-generated music, where I covered recent neural-network-based approaches like Google Magenta or the Bachbot, also discussing the **LZ** compression algorithm within the OpenMusic software.
 Ever since then, I have been following new research papers on computer-generated music.

 ### 🧠 Thesis at Institute for Computational and Systems Neuroscience
 *October 2022 – May 2023*
-I gained experience on hyper-parameter optimization during my bachelor’s thesis at the research institute in Jülich: The goal here was to find out whether an optimizee from the computational neuroscience domain can be embedded into Optuna, a framework originally designed for optimizing the hyper-parameters of machine learning models.
-This work involved extensive parallel computations on the JURECA supercomputer.
-The conclusion was that, out of many existing search algorithms like random sampling, evolutionary algorithms and Bayesian approaches, a version of the tree-structured parzen estimator worked best for this purpose.
+I gained experience on hyper-parameter optimization during my bachelor’s thesis at the research institute in Jülich: The goal here was to find out whether an optimizee from the computational neuroscience domain can be embedded into **Optuna**, a framework originally designed for optimizing the hyper-parameters of machine learning models.
+This work involved extensive parallel computations on the JURECA cluster.

 ### 🚙 Practical at Cyber-Physical Mobility Lab
 *October 2021 – February 2022*